tpwd/ke_search/Documentation/Indexing/IndexerTypes/Pages.rst

   :guilabel:`Page types which should be indexed` set the page types you want to index.
 * in :guilabel:`Content element types which should be indexed` you can add your own content element types.
-For example those created with EXT:mask or from EXT:bootstrap_package.
-If you are not sure what to enter here, have a look a the table `tt_content` in the column `CType`.
+For example those created with EXT:mask or EXT:content_blocks.
+If you are not sure what to enter here, have a look a the table `tt_content` in the column `CType` or activate `TYPO3 backend debug mode <https://docs.typo3.org/permalink/t3coreapi:examples-debug-backend>`_.
 * (since version 5.3.0) In :guilabel:`Additional tables for content elements` you can define tables which hold additional content.
-That is used for example by EXT:bootstrap_package or EXT:mask.
+That is used for example by EXT:bootstrap_package, EXT:mask or EXT:content_blocks.
   See below ("Index content from additional tables") for details.
 * In :guilabel:`tt_content fields which should be indexed` you can define custom fields which should be indexed.
 Default is here "bodytext,subheader, header_link" which is used for the default content elements.
-This is useful if you added your custom content elements for example using EXT:mask.
+This is useful if you added your custom content elements for example using EXT:mask or EXT:content_blocks.
 * Using the field :guilabel:`Comma separated list of allowed file extensions` you can set the allowed file extension of files to index.
 By default this is set to `pdf,ppt,doc,xls,docx,xlsx,pptx`.
 For pdf, ppt, doc and xls files you